AashGan/TemporalPerturbSum/README.md

 ## Important notes

-- The experiments are always configured to run on the first gpu, to adjust that please adjust the ```python device``` variable in all of the scripts
+- The experiments are always configured to run on the first gpu, to adjust that please adjust the ```python device``` variable in all of the scripts or set ```CUDA_VISIBLE_DEVICES``` to your preferred device prior to running any of the scripts